-Experience is one of the things that’s important, but only to an extent.
+Experience is one of the things that are important, but only to an extent.
 For example, suppose you have a lawyer who has been licensed for 35 years.
-For the past 34 years he’s been working for a firm that handles insurance disputes, and they went out of business.
-He decides to go out on his own, and starts handling criminal cases, including DWI’s.
-Even though the lawyer has 35 years of experience, he/she may only 1 year of experience in handling DWI cases.
+For the past 34 years, he’s been working for a firm that handles insurance disputes, and they went out of business.
+He decides to go out on his own and starts handling criminal cases, including DWI’s.
+Even though the lawyer has 35 years of experience, he/she may only have 1 year of experience in handling DWI cases.
 Or you might have a general practice lawyer with 35 years of experience.
-He/she has handled DWI cases, but may only does 3 or 4 a year, along with the other matters they handle.
+He/she has handled DWI cases, but may only handle 3 or 4 cases a year, along with the other matters they handle.
 That’s not the same experience as a lawyer who handles 30-40 DWI cases a year.
-This includes a lot of criminal defense lawyers; just because they have handle criminal cases doesn't mean they handle a lot of DWI cases.
+This includes a lot of criminal defense lawyers; just because they have handled criminal cases doesn't mean they handle a lot of DWI cases.

 All lawyers go to – and graduate from – law school.
 That doesn’t make you ready to handle a case through.
 Lawyers are required to continue their education, and take a certain number of CLE hours each year.
 The reason for that requirement is that the law is constantly changing, and you have to keep up with it.
 Getting the basic number of CLE hours is a minimum though; it’s the equivalent of the student who does just enough to pass.
 Most people want a lawyer – or any professional – to do more than just “pass”.